mattyparty/SerialSearch/README.md

 # Project 1: SerialSearch

+Users are smart, they know how to "google" something, but there value with having all relevant media (Books, Movies, TV) all in one place with a simple and concise interface.

 ## Description

 This website provides users with a simple tool to find information/entertainment related to their favorite serial killers.
 Using the OMDB API, and WIKI API, we were able to create a website capable of finding all available Movies, TV, and Books on an killer of the users choosing, with the help of materialize and JQUERY, we were able to create a dynamic fully functional MVP that meets all of the projects acceptance criteria.

 ## User Story

-AS A individual with nothing to do
+AS A individual with nothing to do.
-I WANT to be able to find data on my favorite serial killers SO THAT I can spend countless nights unable sleep
+I WANT to be able to find data on my favorite serial killers.
+SO THAT I can spend countless nights unable sleep.

 ## Application Requirements